OPS-E2E-PPE/VBA-Docs/api/Publisher.LineFormat.ForeColor.md

 ---
-title: LineFormat.ForeColor Property (Publisher)
+title: LineFormat.ForeColor property (Publisher)
 keywords: vbapb10.chm3408136
 f1_keywords:
 - vbapb10.chm3408136
-ms.prod: publisher
 api_name:
 - Publisher.LineFormat.ForeColor
 ms.assetid: 192314ba-dbca-cce0-25c4-6e276a4f268b
-ms.date: 06/08/2017
+ms.date: 06/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# LineFormat.ForeColor Property (Publisher)
+# LineFormat.ForeColor property (Publisher)

 Returns or sets a **[ColorFormat](Publisher.ColorFormat.md)** object representing the foreground color for the fill, line, or shadow.
 Read/write.

 ## Syntax

- _expression_. **ForeColor**
+_expression_.**ForeColor**

- _expression_ A variable that represents a  **LineFormat** object.
+_expression_ A variable that represents a **[LineFormat](Publisher.LineFormat.md)** object.

 ## Remarks

-Use the  **BackColor** property to set the background color for a fill or line.
+Use the **[BackColor](publisher.lineformat.backcolor.md)** property to set the background color for a fill or line.

 ## Example

-This example adds a rectangle to the active publication and then sets the foreground color, background color, and gradient for the rectangle's fill.
+This example adds a rectangle to the active publication, and then sets the foreground color, background color, and gradient for the rectangle's fill.

 ```vb
 With ActiveDocument.Pages(1).Shapes.AddShape _